dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 $blogPost = $this->blogPostRepository->findOneBySlug($slug);
 ```

-We need to really make sure the blog post exists before passing data into and displaying the template.
+We need to3 make sure the blog post exists before passing data into and displaying the template.
 So let's now do a check:

 ```php
 if (!$blogPost) {